-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of DeKalb County Pension Plan as of and for the year ended December 31, 2021, and the related notes to the financial statements which collectively comprise DeKalb County Pension Plan's basic financial statements, and have issued our report thereon dated July 29, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of DeKalb County Pension Plan as of and for the year ended December 31, 2022, and the related notes to the financial statements which collectively comprise DeKalb County Pension Plan's basic financial statements, and have issued our report thereon dated June 27, 2023.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered DeKalb County Pension Plan's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of DeKalb County Pension Plan's internal control.
+In planning and performing our audit of the financial statements, we considered DeKalb County Pension Plan's internal control over financial reporting (internal control) as a basis for designing procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of DeKalb County Pension Plan's internal control.
 Accordingly, we do not express an opinion on the effectiveness of DeKalb County Pension Plan's internal control.